-The city is alive as locals have returned from vacation, and the city retains its authentic charm.
-This makes it the perfect time to visit and explore!
-Here are our best tips for things to do in Malaga in September.
+September is a lovely month in Malaga.
+It’s still warm enough to go to the beach on the weekends, but without the scorching August heat.
+The city is alive as locals have returned from vacation, and the city retains its authentic charm, making it the perfect time to visit and explore.
+Here are some tips for things to do in Malaga in September.

-Step into a Goya painting at the Feria Goyesca in Ronda
+1. Step into a Goya painting at the Feria Goyesca in Ronda

 The Feria de Pedro Romero takes place from late August until early September in Ronda, a small town in Malaga province (and a fabulous day trip from the city!).
-Historians consider Ronda the birthplace of modern bullfighting, whose matadors the iconic Spanish painter Francisco de Goya portrayed in many of his works.
+Historians consider Ronda the birthplace of modern bullfighting, whose matadores the iconic Spanish painter Francisco de Goya portrayed in many of his works.
 It’s only appropriate, then, that part of the fair is dedicated to making Goya’s works come alive in the modern age.

-Celebrate local wines at the Wine Harvest Fair in Mollina
+2. Celebrate local wines at the Wine Harvest Fair in Mollina

 Events include wine tastings, a ride through the city on a unique “wine bike,” horse shows, and the opening of the fairgrounds.
 This, along with the local wines and regional gastronomy, makes for a great weekend escape!

-Enjoy a cross-cultural weekend at the Festival de la Luna Mora
+3. Enjoy a cross-cultural weekend at the Festival de la Luna Mora

 You can support local artists selling artisan crafts, enjoy diverse concerts, and take part in unique workshops and parades.
 And of course, you can devour all the local food and drink your heart desires!
 This is a great option for those traveling with the whole family.
 It’s something that visitors of all ages can enjoy!

-Be curious on the European Researchers Night
+4. Be curious on European Researchers Night